GarreauArthur/GarreauArthur.github.io/_posts/2017-12-31-become-an-AI-expert-101.md

 ---
-title: "An exhaustive list of everything you need to know to become an AI expert"
+title: "An (almost) exhaustive list of everything you need to know to become an AI expert"
 layout: post
 ---